reStrike-d-o-o/reStrike_VTA_Cursor/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: File a bug report
+about: Create a report to help us improve
+title: "[BUG] "
 labels: bug
 ---